 This presentation provided an overview of the new guidelines and the evidence that informed them.
 In addition, findings on the proportion of young Canadians meeting the new guidelines were presented, along with resources and ideas to support the implementation of these new guidelines into practice.

-The highlights sheet of Move more, sit less, sleep soundly will be available in June.
+Highlights sheet of Move more, sit less, sleep soundly.

-Video of Move more, sit less, sleep soundly in Edmonton will be available in June on our YouTube channel.
+Video of Move more, sit less, sleep soundly in Edmonton is available on our YouTube channel.

 Dr. Valerie Carson's slides